Basic assumptions about the authority of the Scriptures

 Application criticism – Application of the text to Christians (like us) today

-If the ancient faith stories have any chance of becoming relevant to us today, we must apply the truths that we find in those stories to our own day-to-day living.
+If the ancient faith stories have any chance of becoming relevant to us today, we must apply the teachings that we find in those stories to our own day-to-day living.
 Without this form of criticism, one might be encouraged to say, “Well, that’s a nice enough story, but it doesn’t apply to me because I would never do anything like that,” or “Who cares what happened to her so long ago?
 It doesn’t affect me.”

 More than any other reason, the failure to apply application criticism to biblical stories appropriately prompts people to drop away from spiritual faith.
 You may know many who have done that, or you may have experienced that tendency yourself.